GSA/search-gov-website/README.md

   # subagency: your-subagency
 ```

-✅ [Google Analytics](https://analytics.google.com/analytics/web/) integration - If you have a Google Analytics account to use, add your "ua" to `_config.yml` and uncomment the appropriate lines.
+✅ [Google Analytics](https://analytics.google.com/analytics/web/) integration &mdash; If you have a Google Analytics account to use, add your "ua" to `_config.yml` and uncomment the appropriate lines.
 Ex.

 ```
 ga: